mindis/b2b_shop/README.md

 * You have a list of your previous orders with custom statuses.
 * You can update quantities by uploading xls file from 1C.

+## Problems
+* Views should be classes, not functions.
+* Taxes are hardcoded.
+I will add special models for taxes calculation later (formulas like "$TOTALSUM * 0.18 + $DELIVERY * 0.06").
+* Maybe I should use [django-bootstrap](https://github.com/dyve/django-bootstrap3).

 ## Built With
 * [Python3](https://www.python.org/)
 * [Django](https://www.djangoproject.com/)